The super learner for time-to-event outcomes: A tutorial: Super learners for continuous time-to-event data

 We note that $F(t,1,X)$ differs from 1 minus the survival probability, $1-S(t|X)=\Pr(T\leq t|X)$, because $F(t,1,X)$ is a probability of being \emph{observed} to have had the event up to $t$ in the world in which censoring occurs.

-The state learner involves specifying candidate learners for the cumulative hazards of both the event and the censoring, $\Lambda(t|X)$ and $\Gamma(t|X)$.
+The joint survival SL involves specifying candidate learners for the cumulative hazards of both the event and the censoring, $\Lambda(t|X)$ and $\Gamma(t|X)$.
 We assume $p$ candidate learners for the event ($\Lambda(t|X)$) and $q$ candidate learners for censoring ($\Gamma(t|X)$).
-The candidate learners could be any method for continuous time-to-event outcomes that can output a conditional cumulative hazard.
+The candidate learners could be any method for continuous time-to-event outcomes that can output a conditional cumulative hazard. \citet{munch_jossl_2025} consider Cox regression, the Nelson-Aalen estimator, a Cox Lasso, and a random survival forest.